 The Garden Now That We’re Gone

 One garden that we do see on a weekly basis is an example of some of the different things that can happen.
 We installed it four years ago and maintained it for about two, but then the client moved and took some of the plants with him.
-It was a shock the first time we saw the garden without them, but now we’re used to it and we find it interesting to see how the rest of the planting has endured.
+It was a shock the first time I saw the garden without them, but now I’m used to it and I find it interesting to see how the rest of the planting has endured.

 This section is still largely intact, with just a couple of shrubs missing.
 It looks like the new tenants might be weeding it and watering (the irrigation system was a casualty when the plants were transplanted, but someone might be hand-watering), though it’s hard to guess about the watering this early in the dry season.
 The weeds were pretty thoroughly eradicated by the time we stopped maintaining it, so the plants might be holding off interlopers.